qbicsoftware/research-data-management/docs/index.md

 ## What's new?

+### Scalable file-based raw data download

+- Download raw data **file by file** instead of as a single bundled archive, which scales to datasets of any size and supports resuming interrupted downloads.
+The bundled measurement download is deprecated.
+Check out the new [download workflow](rawdata/raw_data_download.md).

 ### Data Submission from outside the University Tübingen network

 <div style="font-size: smaller; color: rgba(122,122,122,1)">October 10th, 2025 </div>